lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

  * CoAP OSCORE_kidctxt,
  * CoAP OSCORE_kid.

-These fields are superposed on the OSCORE Option format in {{Fig-OSCORE-Option}}, the CoAP OSCORE_kidctxt field including the size bits s.
+These fields are shown superimposed on the OSCORE Option format in {{Fig-OSCORE-Option}}, the CoAP OSCORE_kidctxt field including the size bits s.
 Their size may be reduced using the MSB matching operator.

 # Examples of CoAP header compression

 ## Mandatory header with CON message

-In this first scenario, the LPWAN compressor receives from outside client a POST message, which is immediately acknowledged by the Device.
+In this first scenario, the LPWAN compressor at the Network Gateway side receives from a client on the Internet a POST message, which is immediately acknowledged by the Device.
 For this simple scenario, the rules are described {{Fig-CoAP-header-1}}.